icarda/icardaFIGSr/README.md

   - Generate variable importance metrics and predictions.
   - Evaluate model performance using tools like ROC curves and confusion matrices.

-- **Visualization**:
-  - Create intuitive plots for climatic and phenotypic data.
-  - Explore spatial and statistical patterns in genebank collections.

 - **Built-in Datasets**:
-  - Access preloaded datasets such as `DurumWheatDHEWC`, `BarleyRNOWC`, and `FIGS` subsets.
+  - Access preloaded datasets such as `DurumWheatDHEWC`, `BarleyRNOWC`, and `FIGS` subsets, among others.

 ## Installation